icefallgames/SCICompanion/SCICompanion/Docs/source/talkers.rst

             textY 10
         )

-        (method (init param1)
+        (method (init)
-            = font gFont
+            (= font gFont)
-            // For talkers, we can optionally set a cycler on the eyes.
+            ; For talkers, we can optionally set a cycler on the eyes.
-            // If there is no cycler, the Blink cycler will be used.
+            ; If there is no cycler, the Blink cycler will be used.
-            (computerEyes:setCycle(Rev))
+            (computerEyes setCycle: Reverse)
-            (super:init(computerBust computerEyes computerMouth rest param1))
+            (super init: computerBust computerEyes computerMouth &rest)
         )
     )